The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 #### Inner Release

 * Our "Free Fell Cleaves" button.
+* Each Fell Cleave / Decimate grants a "Burgeoning Fury" buff.
+Collect three of these to unlock Primal Wrath.
 * Stacks last for 15 seconds.
 This is is 5-6 GCDs depending on your skill speed.
 * Grants Inner Strength, negating some effects such as knockback for 15 seconds.
 * Inner Release stacks are used only by Fell Cleave or Decimate.